 Power users tend to have too many tabs opened in Google Chrome, which can become cluttered at any moment.
 The big question is, what are the options to keep things clean and easy to navigate?
-At the moment, Chrome doesn’t have many options to play around with, but it does have one hidden in the Experiments section.
+Chrome offers the Tag groups feature that can help you.

 Using Chrome’s new Tab Groups feature is super easy, but if you’re having problems learning how to use it, keep reading to improve your knowledge.